Neighborhood Character and Design Related Updates Coming Soon

 In addition to the interim FAR ordinance, staff will also be proposing amendments to the Accessory Dwelling Units (ADU) ordinance.
 The community has expressed concerns around height and privacy of second-story accessory dwelling units.
 These concerns are in response to state law requiring cities to allow ADUs over the garage.
 Staff is proposing amendments to address height and privacy impacts while encouraging one-story ADUs including height restrictions and limitations on windows, balconies and exterior stairs.
 City staff is also proposing more flexible or reduced standards for one-story ADUs.

-City staff will be presenting these recommended changes to the City’s Planning Commission on May 21, 2019 and seeking City Council input on June 24, 2019.
+City staff will be presenting these recommended changes to the City’s Planning Commission in June and seeking City Council input this summer.
 Both meetings are open to the public and community input is encouraged.

 For more details about the City’s ADU policies, go here.